Growing in Faith - Called to Serve

 Relay for Life

 On June 10th, we sponsored a team called “Mount Hebron Presbyterian Church” for the Relay for Life held at the Howard County Fairgrounds.
 Including the LOTS collection ($449), we raised $1,300 for Relay for Life.
 Seventeen people come out to represent our team: 3 youth, 3 adult cancer survivors, and 11 other adult walkers.
 Thanks to Bette Holub for chairing our church team and to Bette and Brian Holub who purchased a church banner to display at the event at our campsite; it has been donated to the church to use as needed for other events.

 The Souper Bowl of Caring utilizes Super Bowl weekend in America to mobilize young people to fight hunger and poverty in their local communities.
 On February 5th we conducted our Souper Bowl Sunday collection – a total of $265 ($189/Falcons and $76/Patriots).
 This year the youth decided to split the money three ways: to the Heifer International for sustainable farming, Small Miracles (SMCDR - a dog & cat shelter in Ellicott City,) and Grassroots (a homeless shelter in Howard County.)

 SWAT (Stop Waste and Trash)

-A team of volunteers from our church, including the Boy Scouts, championed by Tom Harris and Will Ervin help improve the environment along Route 40 by picking up trash quarterly as part of the State’s Adopt-A-Highway beautification program.
-They pick up trash along both sides of Rt.
-40 from Centennial Lane to Greenway Drive.
-MHPC has participated in this program since May 1990.
-We would like to thank Tom, Will, the Boy Scouts and all the members/friends who have helped keep our community clean.
+A team of volunteers from our church and the Boy Scouts who meet in Hebron House pick up trash quarterly as part of the State’s Adopt-A-Highway beautification program.
+Trash is collected from both sides of Rt.
+40 from Centennial Lane to Greenway Drive and MHPC has participated in this program since May 1990.
+Thanks to Will Ervin for his coordination efforts and to the Boy Scouts and all the members/friends who help keep our community clean.

 LOTS (Loose Offering To Share)